Determine Power Losses and THD for PWM Methods

 After the simulation completes, the script

-mcb_InverterLossTHDExtract.m uses the simulation data available in the MATLAB® workspace to generate the power loss in there respective switches and current THD plots for the different PWM methods.
+mcb_InverterLossTHDExtract.m uses the simulation data available in the MATLAB® workspace to generate the power loss in the inverter switches and motor current THD plots for the different PWM methods.

 Note: The inverter's MOSFET used in this example are configured using the datasheet of MOSFETs available in the Texas Instruments™ BOOSTXL-DRV8305 board.